TwilledWave/ShipGirlSimDemo1/README.md

 You can find the prompt template in the Assets\LangChainServer\server.py Please put your own ChatGPT API key in the script.

-I used the EpicSpaceBattleSimulator asset in the unity store as a placeholder for the combat systme.
+I used the EpicSpaceBattleSimulator asset in the unity store as a placeholder for the combat system.
 The folder is empty since you need to get it from the unity store.

 ![alt text](https://github.com/TwilledWave/ShipGirlSimDemo1/blob/main/Screenshot.png?raw=true)